-What you think can alter your health - and even your DNA June 19 2018
+Your thoughts can alter your health and DNA, and exercise can rewire your thoughts!
+June 19 2018

 They're calling it the next frontier in the field of health: mind-body medicine.
 We've been on that band wagon for almost two decades!